vtintillier/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

 The difference between `cloud-logging` and `otlp` exporters are explained in an own [section](#implementation-differences-between-cloud-logging-and-otlp-exporter).
 The benefit of the `cloud-logging` exporter is, that it can be combined with a different configuration of the `otlp` exporter.

-For the instrumentation to send observability data to [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging), the application needs to be bound to a corresponding service instance.
+For the instrumentation to send observability data to [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging) or [Dynatrace](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-container-platforms/cloud-foundry/deploy-oneagent-on-sap-cloud-platform-for-application-only-monitoring), the application needs to be bound to a corresponding service instances.
-The service instance can be either managed or [user-provided](#using-user-provided-service-instances).
+The service instances can be either managed or [user-provided](#using-user-provided-service-instances).

 ## Configuration